American football at the World Games

 American football was introduced as a World Games invitational sport at the 2005 World Games in Duisburg.
-There was also an American Football tournament at the 2017 World Games in Wroclaw.
+There was also an American Football tournament at the 2017 World Games in Wrocław.
 Both times only a competition for the male sides was held with four national teams participating.
-In 2005 the participating countries were Germany, Australia, Sweden and France while in 2017 the US, Germany, France and Poland participated.
-The U.S. was represented by college players.
+In 2005 the participating countries were Germany, Australia, Sweden and France while in 2017 the United States, Germany, France and Poland participated.
+The United States was represented by college players.